ICCID number: What it means and where to find it on an iPhone or Android device

 Look for “ICCID” to see your number listed.

-Sometimes, network providers might limit access to the ICCID number on your phone for security reasons.
-If you can’t find it, reach out to your mobile service provider to ask about any restrictions or special steps to access it.
+Sometimes, network providers might limit access to the ICCID number (particularly for SIM cards) on your phone for security reasons.
+If you can’t find it, try typing *#06# in your phone’s keypad.
+If that doesn’t work, reach out to your mobile service provider to ask about any restrictions or special steps to access it.

 FAQ